FloridaPlayers/Documents/Constitution.md

 membership may be made at the discretion of the Executive Board.

--   3)
+-   3.
      AllpotentialboardmembersmustmeetallrequirementsoftheStudentOrganization
     Officers put forward by the Office of Student Activities.

--   4)
+-   4.
      Allpotentialboardmembersmusthavetheawarenessofandwillingnesstoacceptthe
     responsibilities of the office as outlined in Article IV of this constitution and are required to sign the respective Rights and Responsibilities Contracts prior to taking their position.

--   5\)  Itishighlyrecommendedthatthosewhorunforaboardpositionsitonastanding
+-   5. Itishighlyrecommendedthatthosewhorunforaboardpositionsitonastanding
     committee for at least one (1) semester.

 Section 4 – Replacement and Removal of Production Selection Committee Members

 A.  Production Selection Committee members who are not fulfilling their
     duties as outlined in Article XII – Section 3 of this Constitution shall be removed from their seat by a majority vote of the Executive Board.

 B.  TheExecutiveBoardshallimmediatelyappointaFloridaPlayersvotingmemberto
     fill the vacancy.
 This appointment shall be approved by the voting membership at the nest regularly held general meeting.
 Article VIII – Faculty Advisor

-Section 1 – Responsibility The responsibilities of the Faculty Advisor shall be the following:
+Section 1 – ResponsibilityThe responsibilities of the Faculty Advisor shall be the following:

--   1\)  TobepresentatallscheduledFloridaPlayersvotingmeetingsincludingbutnot
+-   1. TobepresentatallscheduledFloridaPlayersvotingmeetingsincludingbutnot
     limited to, elections and impeachments.

--   2\)  Toserveasanex-officiomemberonallFloridaPlayersstandingcommittees.
+-   2. Toserveasanex-officiomemberonallFloridaPlayersstandingcommittees.

--   3)
+-   3.
      ToserveasaliaisonbetweenFloridaPlayersandtheUniversityofFlorida’sSchoolof
     Theater and Dance.

 Section 2 – Appointment of the Faculty Advisor

 A.  ThefacultyAdvisorshallbeappointedbythemajorityvoteoftheExecutiveBoardin
     the fall semester.

 B.  ThefacultyadvisorymustbeafacultyorstaffmemberemployedatUF.

 C.  TermofofficeforFacultyAdvisormaylastnotlongerthanone(1)yearwith
     possibility of re-appointment.

 Section 3 – Process of Replacement